 The District was hit hard by ex-cyclones Fehi and Gita in February 2018.
-Council put an immense amount of effort and resources into the immediate response to these storm events and the ongoing recovery.
+An immense amount of effort and resources were put into the immediate response to these storm events and the ongoing recovery from them.
 Staff and contractors were diverted from their normal work to address these issues, and available operating budgets in the 2017/2018 year were used to fund the unplanned work.
-We have also called on our emergency funds, which we collect for these types of events.
+It was also necessary to use our emergency funds, which are collected for these types of events.

 Following the storm events, Council identified the need to further consider its approach to plantation forest management and river and stormwater management.
-We will also consider the opportunities to improve community resilience including the way we invest in assets on and near the coast, manage our community facilities, and use our financial, policy and regulatory tools to incentivise behaviour.
+It will also consider the opportunities it has to improve community resilience including the way Council invests in assets on and near the coast, manages its community facilities, and uses its financial, policy and regulatory tools to incentivise behaviour.